jakkan/resume-template/_site/README.md

 ## Deploy

 * jekyll build
-* cs ./_site
-* git commit --no-amend -m "Release."
+* commit and push

-Netlify publishes the new content to www.jakovperica.com.
+Netlify publishes the contents of the _site folder to www.jakovperica.com.